Thinking about joining Pond Hockey? Here is some quick info!

 - Practices, held outdoors, are typically held from December-March, weather permitting (warmer than -20°C with wind chill in all divisions).

-- Games (typically one/week) are held in Red Deer, Penhold Regional Multiplex or the Village of Alex Arena with Practices held in Red Deer (Outdoor Rinks)
+- Games (typically one/week) are held in Red Deer, Penhold & Blackfalds with Practices held in Red Deer (Outdoor Rinks)

 - Games are held once per week, 1 hour in length typically held on a Thursday, Friday, Saturday or Sunday though other days may be assigned depending on ice availability

-- Games are typically 1 hour in duration (typically 15 minutes to warm up and the rest of the time used for game purposes)
+- Games are typically 1 hour in duration (this includes warm up and game time which will vary between division)

 - Practices (1 hour in duration - OUTSIDE) are also held once per week between the hours of 5:30PM - 9:30PM.